The parade kicks off at 1:30pm on Main Street in Tarrytown, heads north on Broadway, and concludes around 3:00pm on Beekman Ave. in Sleepy Hollow.

 And 2014, filmed with a Nikon d5100 & Tascam TM-2X mic.

-By train, take metro-north's hudson line to Tarrytown Station.
-By car, take Route 9, or the NYS Thruway/Tappan Zee Bridge.
-See below for a parking map with the parade route.
+If you're coming by train, take metro-north's hudson line to the Tarrytown Station.
+Then walk up the hill on Main Street.
+By car, take Route 9, or the NYS Thruway/Tappan Zee Bridge to Tarrytown New York.

 American and Irish flags flying from lampposts...
 Businesses with doors flung open...
 Citizens joined with beer and corned beef...